jgongy/scripts/filter-excel/README.md

 col\_num: The column number to find keywords in.
 (A=1, B=2, C=3,..., Z=26)

 # "keywords.txt" Requirements
-Please put each keyword on a new line and surround by quotation marks.
+Please put each keyword on a new line and surrounded by quotation marks.
 The quotation marks allow you to add leading spaces for a keyword.

 Example "keywords.txt":